mohammada59/milestone_1_rolling_stone/README.md

 <h2>This is sample of Readme.md file in my project name is milestone_1_rolling_stone</h2>

 <h4>My project name is based on Rockband name Rolling stone band and the band has over 50 years experince to live
+conserts experince also popular and famous rock band allover the England and worldwide and also Rolling stone band had 50 years experince to conserts all over the worlds.

+The band is a 1960’s rock band and have around 50 years experience of performing live at numerous events around the world.
+You have been given the following requirements after interviews with the client’s
+representatives: Their primary target audiences are their fans and potential fans who wish to use the site to see and hear clips from their back catalog, and any new material as it becomes available.
+Also, the band would like to use the site to showcase their music and publicise their availability to perform at events such as weddings and Christmas parties.

+The band has provided you, the developer, with the following assets that they would like to showcase on their website:

-conserts experince also popular and famous rock band allover the England and worldwide The breifing of my project is as you know my project based on music lover specially rock music lover my project includeed 6 web pages inside paragrphs,images videos info and Newsletter and contacts and all necessery information need to complete and complile the project</h4>
+The breifing of my project is as you know my project based on music lover specially rock music lover my project includeed 6 web pages inside paragrphs,images videos info and Newsletter and contacts and all necessery information need to complete and complile the project</h4>